Healthdirect Free Australian health advice you can count on.

 Hypothermia

 Hypothermia is a medical emergency.
-Go to your nearest hospital emergency department or call triple zero (000) at once and ask for an ambulance if you or someone else is experiencing symptoms.
+Call triple zero (000) immediately and ask for an ambulance if you or someone else is experiencing symptoms.

 What is hypothermia?

-Hypothermia occurs when your body's temperature drops from a healthy 37°C to below 35°C. A drop in body temperature to 32°C or lower can be life threatening.
+Hypothermia happens when your body's temperature drops from a healthy range (usually around 37°C) to below 35°C. A drop in body temperature to 32°C or lower can be life-threatening.

 What are symptoms of hypothermia?

-People with mild hypothermia feel cold.
-They may also:
+People with mild hypothermia have cold, pale skin.
+They may also be:

 People with severe hypothermia might have stopped shivering.
 They might: